 Mt.
 Rainier Camp Muir Guided Hike

 The Camp Muir Guided Hike program is an excellent option for those who want to come test their fitness and equipment before their climb of Mt.
-Rainier.
-This single day program is also a great fit for those who are interested in climbing Rainier in the future and would like to try the first day of the climb.
+Rainier, or just enjoy a scenic hike to the first camp on this iconic peak.

-The hike to Camp Muir (10,080ft) provides stunning views of Mt.
+As hikers ascend from Paradise, they will pass though lush alpine meadows and wildflowers, up into the alpine on the Muir Snowfield.
+This snowfield is present year round and hikers will ascend the snowfield all the way to Camp Muir (10,080ft) where the team is rewarded with stunning views of Mt.
 Rainier, Mt.
 Adams, and the Tatoosh Range.
-As hikers ascend from Paradise, they will pass though lush alpine meadows and wildflowers, up into the alpine on the Muir Snowfield.
-This snowfield is present year round and hikers will ascend the snowfield all the way to Camp Muir at over 10,000ft.

-This hike will be led by our experienced guide staff.
-The guides that you will be hiking will have summited Rainier many times and will have likely guided on Denali and internationally.
-During your hike, the guides will be a great resource to ask questions about training for Rainier and other climbs as well as coaching you on efficient travel techniques for steep trails and snow.
+This hike will be led by our experienced guide staff who have summited Rainier many times and will have likely guided on Denali and internationally.
+The guides will be a great resource to ask questions about training for Rainier and other climbs as well as coaching you on efficient travel techniques for steep trails and snow.

-Hiking to Camp Muir is suitable for climbers with no previous mountaineering experience yet is still a strenuous climb.
+Hiking to Camp Muir is suitable for those with no previous mountaineering experience yet is still a strenuous hike.
 You will gain 4,600' in the 9-mile round trip which brings you halfway to the top of Mt.
 Rainier!
 All participants must be in very good physical condition.
-For several months prior to the start of the climb, training should include many long, slow runs or hikes over hilly terrain, an hour or more in duration.
-Add additional weekend outings carrying a heavy pack up steep hills or stairs, ideally gaining 3,000 feet over three or more miles.
-Aim to move consistently at a moderate pace, with breaks approximately every hour.
+Training should include many long, slow runs or hikes over hilly terrain at a moderate pace with breaks approximately every hour.

 Rental Gear